pgmorales76/prework_301/arrow_function_expressions.md

       statements
     }

-An arrow function expression is the same as above, but in a compact (arrow) form
+An arrow function expression is the same as above, but in a compact (arrow) form.

 A `function` expression is very similar to, and has almost the same syntax as, a `function` declaration.
 The main difference between a `function` expression and a `function` declaration is the `function` name, which can be omitted in `function` expressions to create anonymous functions.
-A `function` expression can be used as an IIFE (Immediately Invoked Function Expression) which runs as soon as it is defined
+A `function` expression can be used as an IIFE (Immediately Invoked Function Expression) which runs as soon as it is defined.

+The following codeblock will illustrate the decoposition of a traditional function expression down to the simplest arrow function, step-by-step

+    // Traditional anonymous function
+    (function (a) {
+      return a + 100;
+    });

+    // 1.
+Remove the word "function" and place arrow between the argument and opening body brace (a) => {
+      return a + 100;
+    };

+    // 2.
+Remove the body braces and word "return" — the return is implied.
+    (a) => a + 100;

+    // 3.
+Remove the parameter parentheses
+    a => a + 100;

+In the example above, both the parentheses around the parameter and the braces around the function body may be omitted.
+However, they can only be omitted in certain cases.

+The parentheses can only be omitted if the function has a single simple parameter.
+If it has multiple parameters, no parameters, or default, destructured, or rest parameters, the parentheses around the parameter list are required.

+    // Traditional anonymous function
+    (function (a, b) {
+      return a + b + 100;
+    });

+    // Arrow function
+    (a, b) => a + b + 100;

+    const a = 4;
+    const b = 2;

+    // Traditional anonymous function (no parameters)
+    (function () {
+      return a + b + 100;
+    });

+    // Arrow function (no parameters)
+    () => a + b + 100;

 ## Examples